-The Exchange also notes that it currently has authority pursuant to paragraph (f) of Article 20, Rule 10 to review and nullify transactions that arise during a disruption or malfunction in the operation of any electronic communications and trading facilities of the Exchange.
-Further, paragraph (f) of Article 20, Rule 10 gives the Exchange authority to use a lower numerical guideline than is set forth in paragraph (c)(1) of Article 20, Rule 10 when necessary to maintain a fair and orderly market and to protect investors and the public interest.
-Thus, while the Exchange believes that paragraph (f) does give the Exchange the authority to nullify transactions occurring when there is an Exchange technical issue related to the transmission or receipt of the electronic message instituting a trading halt or with respect to a technical issue related to a prematurely lifted trading halt, the Exchange believes that proposed paragraph (k) will provide appropriate authority for the Exchange to nullify all such transactions whether or not the systems problem occurs on the Exchange with respect to trading halts and explicit clarity for market participants that such transactions will be nullified.
+The Exchange also notes that it currently has authority pursuant to paragraph (f) of Rule 11.17 to review and nullify transactions that arise during a disruption or malfunction in the operation of any electronic communications and trading facilities of the Exchange.
+Further, paragraph (f) of Rule 11.17 gives the Exchange authority to use a lower numerical guideline than is set forth in paragraph (c)(1) of the Rule when necessary to maintain a fair and orderly market and to protect investors and the public interest.
+Thus, while the Exchange believes that paragraph (f) does give the Exchange the authority to nullify transactions occurring when there is an Exchange technical issue related to the transmission or receipt of the electronic message instituting a trading halt or with respect to a technical issue related to a prematurely lifted trading halt, the Exchange believes that proposed paragraph (j) will provide appropriate authority for the Exchange to nullify all such transactions whether or not the systems problem occurs on the Exchange with respect to trading halts and explicit clarity for market participants that such transactions will be nullified.
 The Exchange believes that such authority is appropriate because when relied upon the Exchange will be cancelling trades that should not have occurred in the first instance.
-Finally, the Exchange believes that such authority is appropriate because a trading halt declared by the primary listing market is indicative of an issue with respect to the applicable security or a larger set of
+Finally, the Exchange believes that such authority is appropriate because a trading halt declared by the primary listing market is indicative of an issue with respect to the applicable security or a larger set of securities.